analogwp/analogwp-templates/readme.txt

 3. Access Style Kits templates directly under Elementor.

 == Changelog ==

+= 1.3 =
+* New: Added Button Controls under Page Styles 🎉
+* New: Plugin rebranded as "Style Kits for Elementor"
+* Fix: Text/Heading size controls not being persistent on style kit change
+* Fix: Column gap individual controls not taking place
+* Fix: Style Kit update modal displaying on page where it was updated from
+* Fix: Dependency error with Gutenberg 6.2
+* Improve: Added a modal window to indicate if page has Global Style Kit

 = 1.2.4 =
 * Fix: A critical error where templates won't import due to internal error